fommil/fpmortals/manuscript/wip.md

   final case class Money(@json.field("integer") i: Int) extends Cost
 ~~~~~~~~

-Let's start with a `JsDecoder` that handles only with the defaults:
+Let's start with a `JsDecoder` that handles only the defaults:

 {lang="text"}
 ~~~~~~~~